 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the time interval value in units of 100 TU during which a measuring STA does not generate further Multicast Triggered Reports after a trigger condition has been met."
+This attribute indicates the time interval value in units of 100 TU during which a measuring STA does not generate further Multicast Triggered Reports after a trigger condition has been met."

 ::= { dot11WNMRequestEntry 13 }